angular/angular-cli/CONTRIBUTING.md

-# Contributing to Angular CLI
+# Contributing to Angular DevKit

-We would love for you to contribute to Angular CLI and help make it even better than it is today!
+We would love for you to contribute to DevKit and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: